mitchellvitez/trivium/README.md

 - Number: Denoted by `number`.
 A question with a single numerical answer.

 - Image: Denoted by `image`.
 Just like multiple choice, but also returns a url of an image that is relevant to the question.

+## Errors

+If you do not pass a key, you will see the default welcome message

+If you pass an incorrect key, you will see `{"error":"invalid key"}`

+Passing a non-numerical limit results in `{"error":"bad limit"}`

+General issues with parameters will return `{"error":"query failure"}`